 The Remuneration Committee was established on 23 February 2014.
-As at the date of this annual report, the Remuneration Committee consists of three members, being Mr. Wang Xuguang, our Executive Director, Mr. Sun Jianyi and Professor Fang Hongxing, our Independent Non-executive Directors.
+During the year of 2016 and up to the date of this annual report, the Remuneration Committee had consisted of three members, being Mr. Wang Xuguang, our executive Director, Mr. Sun Jianyi and Professor Fang Hongxing (resigned on 25 January 2017) or Professor Chen Guohui (appointed on 25 January 2017), our independent non-executive Directors.
 Mr. Sun Jianyi is the chairman of the Remuneration Committee.